 To Honor The Sabbath

-The Rashash (ad loc) offers yet another reason.
-He explains that taking a haircut and bathing in honor of Shabbos is a mitzvah.
-Therefore, the mishnah in Meseches Shabbos needs to stress that, nonetheless, one may not perform it starting half an hour before the time of Minchah.
+The Rashash (ad loc) offers another reason.
+He writes that taking a haircut and bathing in honor of Shabbos is a mitzvah.
+It thus is more relevant to Erev Shabbos than it is to a regular weekday.

-The Maharitz Chayos (Novella, ad Loc.) cites the Rambam in Pirush HaMishnayos (first perek of Meseches Shabbos) who states that this halacha is among the (Sabbath-related) halachos that were jointly enacted by Beis Shammai and Beis Hillel in the aliyas Chananya ben Chizkiya ben Garon (infra.
-13b).
-Therefore, it is stated here.
+The Maharitz Chayos (Novella ad. loc) cites the Rambam (Pirush HaMishnayos, first perek of Shabbos), who writes that this halacha is among the Shabbos-related halachos jointly enacted by Beis Shammai and Beis Hillel in the aliyas Chananya ben Chizkiya ben Garon (infra 13b).
+That’s why it appears in Meseches Shabbos.

-The Mechaber (Orach Chayim 251:1, based upon Pesachim 50b) states that one should not do any melachah from the time of Minchah since one will not see a siman berachah from it.
-Some say this applies starting from Minchah Gedolah; others say it only applies starting from Minchah Ketanah.
+The Mechaber (Orach Chayim 251:1, based upon Pesachim 50b) states that one should not do any melacha from the time of Minchah on Erev Shabbos (whether Minchah Gedolah or Minchah Ketana is meant is a machlokes), and if one does, one will not see any siman berachah from it.